FMSoftCN/hybridos/README.md

   while you use JavaScript on high-end IoT devices and/or clients.

 Finally, the application programming languages of HybridOS will be reduced to two:
-JavaScript for apps and C/C++ for services.
+JavaScript or C/C++ for apps.
 As a result, the development cost of an IoT application will be reduced greatly by using HybridOS.

 ### IoT-dedicated cloud computing services and security implementation